Old Dominion Monarchs football: Bowl games

 In 2016 ODU bounced back from a 5–7 campaign the previous season to go 9–3 in the regular season and become bowl eligible for the first time.
 ODU clinched their 6th win on the year against C-USA power Marshall in Week 10 of the regular season.
 ODU went on to win the final 5 games of the regular season and accepted an invitation to play in the Bahamas Bowl to play Eastern Michigan and went on to beat EMU 24–20 for their first bowl win and finished the year 10–3.
 ODU recorded their 54th consecutive sellout against FIU in the home finale.

 Rivalries

 James Madison

-On October 26, the Old Dominion Monarchs and in-state rival James Madison Dukes announced the official beginning of the "Royal Rivalry".
+On October 26, 2022, the Old Dominion Monarchs and in-state rival James Madison Dukes announced the official beginning of the "Royal Rivalry".
 As the Virginia-based schools within the Sun Belt Conference, they will compete for an all-sports trophy that contains a football component and draws its name from the royal inspiration of both schools' mascots.

-Old Dominion leads the all-time football series between the two schools 2–1, dating back to their days in the CAA.
-JMU won the most recent meeting 37–3 on November 12, 2022.
+The all-time football series between the two schools is tied 2–3, dating back to their days in the CAA.
+JMU won the most recent meeting 35-32 on November 19, 2024.